Thoughts Literally Rewire the Brain

 The topics are organized in a specific order to build on, and reinforce each other.
-They are spaced by 7 days to allow time for the somatic body, and deep subconscious to integrate the impact of the activities and content.
+We suggest spacing the topics by one week to allow time for the somatic body, and deep subconscious to integrate the impact of the activities and content.
 The nervous system distrusts fast change, and you are literally rewiring your brain and nervous system as you move through this program.
 We recommend that you commit to a specific day of the week and stick with that as much as possible.
-This provides days in between to contemplate the content, the birth stories, and to do the affirmation and other suggested activities.
+This provides days in between to contemplate the content, the birth stories, and to do the affirmation and other suggested activities. * This is not to say that doing the classes closer together do not bring benefit.
+It will.
+Determine what works for your schedule and incorporate as much integration time between topics as you are able to fit in.

-Each class video is broken down into a birth preparation topic, followed by a series of yoga movements and breath practices, and ends with a short guided relaxation session (aka. yoga nidra or hypnosis-based birth preparation).
+Each class video is broken down into a birth preparation topic, followed by a series of yoga movements and breath practices, and ends with a short guided relaxation session to reinforce the topic (aka. yoga nidra or hypnosis-based birth preparation).

 This calming and strengthening prenatal class series is designed to optimize expectant mothers’ physical and mental health while promoting the bond between mother and child.
 Breathing exercises are emphasized throughout the class to calm the mind, and prepare the body for delivery.
 Poses are modified to accommodate Mom’s blossoming figure at each stage of pregnancy.
 Each movement is carefully chosen to stretch and strengthen muscles needed to support the body during pregnancy and childbirth.
 Yoga maneuvers to encourage baby into ideal birth position are part of every class.
 Postures to tone and create range of motion in the muscles that support the pelvis, including the pelvic floor, are highlighted for prenatal comfort, birthing efficiency, and postnatal recovery.